-Northern Michigan University, is committed to the success of our students through world-class teaching, boundless opportunities for undergraduate scholarship, innovative academic and career-based programs all in an active and vibrant living-learning community.
-We are linked and committed to our natural environment as we seek to be an environmentally friendly, economically feasible, and socially acceptable university community built on a strong set of core values and centered on the success of our students.
-Our new strategic plan, Investing in Innovation, has put our university community on a path towards building a new future, a distinct future.
+Northern Michigan University is committed to the success of our students through world-class teaching, boundless opportunities for undergraduate scholarship, innovative academic and career-based programs all in an active and vibrant living-learning community.
+We are linked and committed to our natural environment as we seek to be an environmentally friendly, economically feasible, and socially acceptable university community built on a strong set of core values and centered on the success of students.
+Our new strategic plan, Investing in Innovation, has put our university community on a path toward building a new and distinct future.

-Demographic changes, student demands, parental expectations and financial realities all suggest that we will be a different institution in five years.
-If we embrace the ideals of Transformational Innovation, we have the opportunity to shape our future, and the potential to lead in some areas of the 21st century reinvention of higher education.
+Demographic changes, student demands, parental expectations and financial realities all suggest we will be a different institution in five years.
+If we embrace the ideals of Transformational Innovation, we have the opportunity to shape our future, and the potential to lead in the 21st century reinvention of higher education.